 The navigators calculated that if Juno performed a rocket burn weeks in advance of November 3, while the spacecraft was as far in its orbit from Jupiter as it gets, they could modify its trajectory enough to give the eclipse the slip.
 The maneuver would utilize the spacecraft’s reaction control system, which wasn’t initially intended to be used for a maneuver of this size and duration.

 On September 30, at 7:46 p.m.
 EDT (4:46 p.m.
 PDT), the reaction control system burn began.
 It ended 10 ½ hours later.
 The propulsive maneuver — five times longer than any previous use of that system — changed Juno’s orbital velocity by 126 mph (203 kph) and consumed about 160 pounds (73 kilograms) of fuel.
 Thirty-four days later, the spacecraft’s solar arrays continued to convert sunlight into electrons unabated as Juno prepared to scream once again over Jupiter’s cloud tops.

 “Thanks to our navigators and engineers, we still have a mission,” said Bolton.
 “What they did is more than just make our cyclone discovery possible; they made possible the new insights and revelations about Jupiter that lie ahead of us.”

 NASA’s JPL manages the Juno mission for the principal investigator, Scott Bolton, of the Southwest Research Institute in San Antonio.
 Juno is part of NASA’s New Frontiers Program, which is managed at NASA’s Marshall Space Flight Center in Huntsville, Alabama, for NASA’s Science Mission Directorate in Washington.
-The Italian Space Agency (ASI) contributed the Jovian Infrared Auroral Mapper.
+The Italian Space Agency (ASI) contributed to the Jovian Infrared Auroral Mapper.
 Lockheed Martin Space in Denver built and operates the spacecraft.